Favorite Memory of Kevin Durant...

 After watching a full slate of games on Friday, we were ready for the UT-Baylor nightcap.
 One of the good things about the Big XII Tournament is that you can always get great seats for the second game in a session by asking for lower-level ticket stubs from fans of the losing team from the first game who are leaving the arena.
 This tried-and-true tactic netted us seats right behind the Baylor basket.

 As you might know, the first half went very poorly for Texas.
 Twelve minutes into the game, we were down 34-16.
 Kevin Durant missed his first 12 shots and finished the first half with 5 points.
 His first basket came with 36 seconds left in the half.
 Baylor remained white hot from the field and a last-second put-back by Mamadou Diene staked Baylor to a 43-25 lead.
 If it wasn't for AJ Abrams' ten points on 4-6 shooting, it would have been even worse.
-My friends and I sat in silence during halftime, barely able to even clap appreciatively following the Pom Squad's ever-so-lovely hip hop halftime routine.
-Things were *that* bad.
+My friends and I sat in silence during halftime.
+Things were bad.
 Right before the game picked back up, I turned to my friend and told him that this was a chance for KD to "add to his legend."
 I also wanted to watch how Durant responded to the worst half of his Texas career.

 As you also might know, he responded like a leader.
 After Baylor extended their lead to 48-28 with 17 minutes left, the thought crossed my mind about where we should sell our tickets and when we should head home.
 I should have remembered the last line of "The Eyes of Texas."
 For the next 7 minutes, Kevin Durant put on an unforgettable offensive show.
 Effortlessly driving to the basket and swishing jumpers from all over the court, Durant quickly pulled Texas back into the game by scoring 19 points in 7 minutes.
 After being run out of the gym the first 23 minutes, Texas found itself down 60-54 with 9:48 to go.
 Durant would go on to score 25 points in the second half to finish with a line of 29 points, 13 rebounds, 4 blocks, 3 steals, and 1 assist--all after having his worst half of the season.